fbpx

 Day 3: Meyrueis to Florac via the gorges of the Jonte & Tarn

-The Parc naturel régional des Grands Causses exhibits limestone scenery at its best.
+Today is less about climbing and more about the WOW factor!
+The Parc Naturel Régional des Grands Causses exhibits limestone scenery at its best.
 The high, slightly arid plateaus are scarred by deep canyons, forged by turbulent rivers that meander their way below the sheer cliffs.
-Despite the geographical challenges, roads have been hewn out of the rocks to link the remote communities, and today we reap the benefits.
+Despite the geographical challenges, roads have been hewn out of the rocky landscape to link the remote communities, and today we reap the benefits.

-Today is less about climbing and more about the WOW factor.
 We start by following the river Jonte deeper into the gorge to Le Rozier, where it joins the river Tarn.
 Here you can start to climb up the Gorges du Tarn to Sainte-Enimie, or descend further to Millau (famous for the impressive viaduct) and climb back to Le Rozier over the Causse Noir – La Cade (836m)

 Classic route: 84km with 640m ascent [ride profile]